und3f9/velo/README.md

 # Velo theme

 This theme is a fork of [meverss/barracuda](https://github.com/meverss/barracuda), with an attempt of removing termux dependency.
-No updates are gurenteed.
+No updates are guaranteed.

 Barracuda is in essence: